JasonN3/openvox_modules/domain_join/AD_Setup.md

       ```
       `*join_user*` is the AD account that will be used to join the machine to the domain.
 The password that adcli prompts for will not be stored anywhere

-7) Enable and start SSSD
+8) Enable and start SSSD and oddjobd
     ```bash
-    systemctl enable sssd
+    systemctl enable sssd oddjobd
-    systemctl restart sssd
+    systemctl restart sssd oddjobd
     ```

-8) Enable logging in with AD
+9) Enable logging in with AD
     ```bash
     authselect select sssd with-mkhomedir --force
     ```